rcl-learn/docs/event/paidevent.md

 # Paid Events

 An organizer can create a paid event where a learner will need to pay a fee to enroll for the event.
+The event can be a live video delivered in a Microsoft Teams Meeting or a recorded video stored in Microsoft OneDrive.

 ## Prerequisites